ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 4. Go to the User system tab (DK: Brugervendt system)
 5. Select Context Handler with NSIS and remove the selection of Context Handler (without NSIS)
 6. Select OIOSAML3 as OIOSAML profile and NSIS level
-7. Add the SAML 2.0 up-party SP-metadata URL, in this case `https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata`.
+7. Add the SAML 2.0 authentication method SP-metadata URL, in this case `https://foxids.com/test-corp/context-handler-test/(cp-rp)/saml/spmetadata`.
 8. Fill out the rest, accept the terms and click Save (DK: Gem)

  **3 - Add privilege claim transformation in [Foxids Control Client](control.md#foxids-control-client)**